muratk5n/thirdwave/en/README.md

 ---

+Trump's talk on NATO's irrelevance might have helped to quell RU fears on issues related to Ukraine..
+But WH did sell anti-tank weapons to UKR in 2019.

+---

 The Independent: "Russia conflict separates GOP traditionalists from newcomers..
 Divisions in a rapidly changing Republican Party are evident in the divergent responses to the tensions in Ukraine"